 Niaux, Toulouse.
 The tour ends with Niaux, a fitting climax as the long walk into this Pyrenean mountain leads one to the ‘Salon Noir’ with its stunning drawings of bison, horses and ibex, and its extraordinary acoustics.
 The afternoon is free in Toulouse; suggestions include the Musée Saint-Raymond and the cathedral.

-Please note this tour departs from Gatwick and returns to Heathrow.
+Please note this tour departs from St Pancras station and returns to Heathrow airport.

 Price – per person

-Flights (Euro Traveller) with British Airways (Airbus A319); travel by private coach; hotel accommodation as described below; breakfasts, 1 lunch and 4 dinners, with water, wine, coffee; all admissions; all tips; all taxes; the services of the lecturer, tour manager and local guides.
+Train travel by Eurostar from London to Paris (Standard Premier) and TGV from Paris to Bordeaux (first class); flight (Euro Traveller) from Toulouse to London with British Airways (Airbus 319); travel by private coach; hotel accommodation as described below; breakfasts, 1 lunch and 5 dinners, with wine or beer, soft drinks, water and coffee; all admissions; all tips; all taxes; the services of the lecturer, tour manager and local guides.

-Best Western Etche-Ona, Bordeaux: a central 3-star hotel with renovated rooms.
+Best Western Etche-Ona, Bordeaux: a central 4-star hotel with renovated rooms.
 Hotel Le Centenaire, Les Eyzies: a small 3-star hotel in a good location.
-Grand Hotel de l’Opéra, Toulouse: a central 4-star hotel in a converted 17th-century convent, set back from the Place du Capitole; good Brasserie.
+Grand Hotel de l’Opéra, Toulouse: a central 4-star hotel in a converted 17th-century convent, set back from the Place du Capitole.